 Check The Dates

 The first thing to do when you pull your steak out of the fridge is to check the dates printed on the packaging.
-There’s the sell-by date which determines when the grocery store has to sell the package by.
+There’s the sell-by date which determines when the grocery store has to sell the package.
 Now you don’t have to necessarily cook the steak by the day on the package.
 The U.S. Department of Agriculture says that the sell-by date is not a safety issue, so it’s not a hard-and-fast rule for your steak going bad.

 If the sell-by date has passed on your steak package, you’ll want to carefully pay attention to how it looks, smells, and feels once you open the wrap.
 You should have a couple of days according to the USDA, especially if the steak is vacuum-sealed, but you want to get it into the freezer or cooked as soon as possible.